Skip to main content

 Work with Parents/Carers

-Parent strategy will continue to be delivered to achieve its 4 goals:
+We will continue to develop our parent strategy to achieve our 4 goals:

-• Engage parents/carers earlier on in their child’s academic life
+• Engage parents earlier on in their child’s academic life

-• Engage with parents/carers in targeted groups as set out in Brighter Futures
+• Engage with parents in targeted groups as set out in Brighter Futures

-• Improve reach to all parents/carers, particularly via digital means
+• Improve our reach to ALL parents, particularly via digital means

-• Better engage parents/carers in influencing and shaping the development of our services
+• Better engage parents in influencing and shaping the development of our services

 This will be achieved through:

-• Connect with parents/carers of young people in the Targeted Groups to follow up actions
+• Connecting with parents of young people in the Targeted Groups to follow up actions

-• Engage with parents/carers through community groups via our Working Wales teams
+• Engaging with parents through community groups via our social media presence

-• Develop communication material that can be shared with school governors
+• Developing communication material that can be shared with school governors

-• Continue to develop our Parent section on the website
+• Carrying out user research and evaluation on the parents’ section of the site in order to continue to develop our Parent section on the website

-• Exploration of the possibility of delivering a virtual regional Careers Wales parent evening/event
+• Piloting the delivery of a virtual regional Careers Wales parent evening/event.

 Key Performance Indicator